-Each Pack is required to supply enough adult Walkers for a 1:5 ratio of Walkers to Scouts from their own Pack, with a minimum of 2 Walkers to comply with BSA 2-deep leadership requirements.
-Walkers are part of the mandated Pack leadership and are not considered camp staff members.
+Each Pack is required to supply enough registered Leaders, adult partners, and adult Walkers to satisfy the requirements on the previous page.
+Leaders, Walkers, and adult partners of Lions and Tigers are part of the mandated Pack leadership and are not considered camp staff members.